Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 -

 How important is real-time collaboration?
-For true multi-user simultaneous editing, Figma is best.
+For true multi-user simultaneous editing, Figma wins.
 Canva Teams is excellent for most marketing teams.
-Everything else is a distant third.
+Everything else lags behind.

 -

 What's your actual budget per person?
 Be honest about per-seat costs at your team size.
-Canva Teams at $10/person/month is great value.
-Adobe at $89.99/person/month adds up fast — at 5 people that's $450/month before you've done anything else.
+Canva Teams at $10/person/month is solid value.
+Adobe at $89.99/person/month adds up fast — at 5 people that's $450/month.

 -